-Money expert Clark Howard thinks saving and investing for retirement should be your most important financial goal beyond supporting yourself.
+Money expert Clark Howard thinks that beyond supporting yourself, saving and investing for retirement should be your most important financial goal.

 The further you are from the year you expect to retire, the harder it probably is to have the discipline to save for it.
 That can be especially true if you don’t have access to a 401(k) plan at work.

 Fortunately, an Individual Retirement Account (IRA) can help you save and invest some serious retirement money.
 It doesn’t take huge amounts of money on a yearly basis, but it does take consistency and time.